Ricky Shayne: Life and career

 While in Germany, Shayne recorded the single "Ich sprenge alle Ketten" ("I bust all the chains"), composed by then-unknowns Giorgio Moroder and Michael Holm, which became a national hit and made Shayne an idol among young German fans of pop music.
 Shayne followed this success with the 1967 singles "Das hat die Welt noch nicht gesehn" ("The world has not yet seen that"), "Es wird ein Bettler zum König" ("Beggar becomes king"), and "Ich mache keine Komplimente" ("I make no compliments").

 In 1971, Shayne released his German version of the international hit song "Mamy Blue" that was originally composed in French by Hubert Giraud, which became his greatest success, peaking at No. 7 in the country's national chart.
-His english version of "Mamy blue" was a No. 8 hit in france, top ten hits in french Belgium and Japan and No. 1 in Argentina and Brazil.
+His English version of "Mamy blue" was a No. 8 hit in France, top ten hits in French Belgium and Japan and No. 1 in Argentina and Brazil.
 The same year, he starred in the German comedy Hurra, wir sind mal wieder Junggesellen!
 (Hurray We Are Bachelors Again).

-He moved to the United States in 1975, occasionally returning to Germany for business ventures and nostalgia concerts.
+Shayne moved to the United States in 1975, occasionally returning to Germany for business ventures and nostalgia concerts.
+He died in Berlin on 8 November 2024, at the age of 80.
+His death remained unreported until June 2025.